 Municipal Court has jurisdiction over all Class C Misdemeanors committed within the city limits of the City of Midland.
 These generally include traffic offenses, parking offenses, city code violations, and certain criminal offenses including family violence assaults, public order crimes and juvenile matters.

 The staff of the Municipal Court consists of department manager, Presiding Judge Sharon Hatten, Associate Judge Tim Meek, Court Administrator Jake Medrano, and 20 staff support personnel.

 An appearance is required to be made within fourteen calendar days of the date of your citation.
-Your appearance should be made in person at 406 E. Illinois or by mail.
+Your appearance should be made in person at 201 E. Texas or by mail.
 Location and Hours for more information.
 You may not enter an appearance by phone.